Learn Ruby with TDD

 What you'll need

-• A Unix-like operating system (Linux, MacOS or Windows with WSL)
+• A computer with a Unix-like operating system (Linux, MacOS or Windows with WSL)

 • Installed Ruby (3.1+)